-How To Copyright A Book: A Comprehensive Guide
+How To Copyright A Book: A Definitive Guide

-How do you copyright a book?
-Follow the steps in this guide to be prepared, just in case this nightmarish scenario occurs: a year down the road, you pick up another novel and notice the dialogue sounds familiar.
-And upon further inspection, you realize that everything in this book is a dead ringer for your work — down to your character Mick, who now goes by Dick.
+Want to know how to copyright a book you've written?
+That’s probably a smart idea.
+You don’t want this nightmarish scenario to occur a year down the road: you’re in a bookstore and you pick up a random novel.
+You notice that the dialogue sounds familiar.
+Upon further inspection, you realize that everything in this book is a dead ringer for your work — down to your character Mick, who now goes by Dick.

 Copyright is something authors are often curious about, though it’s so complex that few are eager to dip a toe into it.
 And it needn't be an author’s first worry.
-However, it’s important to understand what steps you can take to protect your intellectual property.
+However, if you're self-publishing a book, then the onus is on you to educate yourself on all aspects of the business — which includes protecting your intellectual property.

-Our obligatory disclaimer is that no-one at Reedsy is an attorney — this is by no means professional advice.
-But we wanted to make copyright easier for authors to unpack, so we conducted the research, talked with practicing attorneys, and dived deep into the waters of copyright law for you.
+Obligatory disclaimer: no-one at Reedsy is an attorney — this is by no means professional advice.
+But to make the topic easier for authors to unpack, we conducted research and spoke with practicing attorneys and have unmuddied the waters for you.

 What is copyright?

 Copyright is just that: the right to copy.
-When books are published, it’s copyright that prevents others from copying your work and selling it (for profit or otherwise) without your consent.
+When books are published, this right prevents others from replicating your work and selling it (for profit or otherwise) without your consent.

 Protection under copyright is the government’s way of saying, “Hey, this book is your original creative work!
 What’s more, we can ensure that this book will remain your original creative work and intellectual property — even after you’ve published it in the public sphere.”

-There are several exclusive rights that you, the copyright owner, possess.
+There are four exclusive rights that you, the author, possesses.
 These include:

 - The right to reproduce or make copies of your work